FTL-Hyperspace/FTL-Hyperspace/wiki/Contributing-to-Hyperspace.md

 %rename("%s") ShipManager::DamageArea;
 ```

-In order to get more information, we need to find these in the [`FTLGameWin32.h`](../blob/master/FTLGameWin32.h) file.
+In order to get more information, we need to find these in `generated/FTLGameWin32.h`, which the build generates (or run `libzhlgen/parsefuncs.sh` to create it without building).
 First, find where `ShipManager` is defined.

 ```c
 struct ShipManager : ShipObject